Registered Agent: What Is It & How To Get One

 The cons of hiring a registered agent service include:

-- Expensive: Hiring a registered agent service costs more than doing it yourself or having a friend or family member serve as your agent.
+- Expense: Hiring a registered agent service costs more than doing it yourself or having a friend or family member serve as your agent.
+(Although it’s worth considering that if you take on RA duties yourself, you will save money but end up paying in terms of time, energy, and attention.)

-- Requires additional paperwork: Using a statutory agent service requires you to sign up and pay for a service.
+- Additional paperwork: Using a statutory agent service requires you to sign up and pay for a service.

 Where to Find a Registered Agent Service

 There are dozens of companies available that will serve as your registered agent.
 One of the factors to keep in mind when selecting an RA is fees.
-You may find companies that are free or low-cost.
-However, before signing up for a cheap RA service, make sure you know if they charge fees for services like document forwarding or second-year renewal.
+You may find companies that offer RA services free or at a low cost.
+However, before signing up for a cheap RA service, make sure you clarify whether they charge fees for services like document forwarding or second-year renewal.

-Here are a few of our recommended registered agent companies that are reliable with an affordable price:
+Here are a few reliable, affordable registered agent companies that we recommend:

 Northwest Registered Agent

 Northwest Registered Agent primarily offers RA-based services.
 It specializes in making sure your business information is private and secure.
 If they can put their address on a form or submit a simple document on your behalf, they will.
+They can also set up a domain name, website, and email and phone contact details for your business.
 For its registered agent services, Northwest costs $125 per year.

-If you’re looking to register your business as a legal entity in addition to getting an RA service, IncFile is your best deal.
-It provides a free business registration (LLC or corporation) and a free first year of registered agent services.
-After your first year, IncFile’s RA services are $119 per year.
+If you’re looking to register your business as a legal entity in addition to getting an RA service, Bizee is your best deal.
+It provides free business registration for LLCs or corporations; you’ll only need to pay your state’s registration fee.
+If you register via Bizee, you’ll get your first year of registered agent services for free.
+After your first year, Bizee’s RA services are $119 per year.
+Bizee collects all legal correspondence and documentation sent to your business and uploads these to a digital dashboard that you can view.
+They’ll even send you text and email notifications whenever they receive documents for you.

 Rocket Lawyer